xlievo/Business.AspNet/README.md

     You can try to parse or return the base class by yourself

 c: [WebSocketDispose] is disconnecting a WebSocket connection to facilitate your own connection management, or do nothing?
+***
 To learn more about him, refer to the https://github.com/xlievo/Business.AspNet/tree/master/WebAPI use case

+ASP.NET just acts as the communication layer.
+If you know Business.Core well, you can replace it with any communication layer you need, Include calls from class libraries
 If you have any questions, you can email me xlievo@live.com and I will try my best to answer them